 Unlike the early 800 there is no relay required on the 2015 800 so plumbing into the

 Tiger wiring is relatively easy.
 I fitted a rubber cover for the toggle switch.

-I have used a Camelbak for many years but I
+I used a Camelbak for many years but I am

-from eBay and I attach it to the fuel tank, a
+copy from eBay and I attach it to the fuel tank,

 Triumph always supply big, awkward levers that are not well matched.
 The adjustment on the clutch side is less than the brake

 side.
 I purchased some cheap Brake and Clutch Levers from China through eBay.
 Lovely CNC machining, great quality for

 £16.99p.
 Come on Triumph, get a grip, change your supplier, I have had to upgrade all 4 of my Tigers

 When my levers arrived I discovered a problem, the XC"x" has a micro switch on the clutch side for disengaging Cruise Control,

 my levers did not have a raised boss to connect to the micro switch.
 So I spent 2 hours in the garage and fabricated a bracket